aws-samples/aws-do-eks/Container-Root/eks/deployment/inference/agentic-ai/nemotron/ultra/README.md

 * `./test-chat-completions.sh` - tests a single request to the /v1/chat/completions API
 * `./test-aiperf.sh` - runs aiperf against the model endpoint, reports benchmark results
 * `./aiperf-sweep-run.sh` - runs a sweep of aiperf tests with concurrency 1,4,8,16,32,64 to explore scalability
+* `./kv-lease-check.sh` - checks a disagg run for requests served on KV blocks the prefill side had already freed

 `test-aiperf.sh` writes its artifacts to `${MODEL_PATH}/aiperf/${DEPLOYMENT_TYPE}/${MANIFEST_TYPE}/${AIPERF_RUN_ID}` and prints the path